 Dr. Bidic gladly spends time with each patient to discuss the details, benefits, and other considerations of laser hair removal.
 By evaluating your skin type, hair, and goals, he will determine whether laser hair removal is the best option for you.

 Prior to your treatment, you may receive a topical anesthetic, especially in more sensitive areas, but the procedure is usually well tolerated by most patients.

-Dr. Bidic and Dr. Gundlapalli use the Lumenis™ LightSheer® diode laser, a proven, state-of-the-art device for hair removal.
+Dr. Bidic, Dr. Gundlapalli and Dr. Sheck use the Lumenis™ LightSheer® diode laser, a proven, state-of-the-art device for hair removal.
 It emits highly concentrated light that targets the melanin (dark pigment) of the hair.
 The light heats the follicle, preventing hair from regrowing.

 The system enables the surgeon to treat multiple hairs at once and effectively cover large areas relatively quickly.
 Depending on the size of the treatment area, the procedure can take several minutes to more than an hour.